- ABOUT US

 Request recognition as a Bee Safe Neighborhood through Selene Press or Denver Urban Homesteading (or another/other means to be determined)

 Stickers for Placement on Windows in Front of House (not yet available)

-Gather those neighbors interested in employing community sufficiency technologies to develop the capacity to provide for yourselves.
-Please see the home page for LSI to see what has been accomplished in other neighborhoods.
+If you do, gather those neighbors interested in employing community sufficiency technologies to develop the capacity to provide for yourselves.
+Please see the home page for LSI to see what has been accomplished in other neighborhoods or check out one of the project pages at the top left.
 These neighborhoods have already realized

 - increased economic security from their own food production

 - higher quality and availability of healthier food without pesticides residues